StarLabsLtd/StarLabsTheme/README.md

 ![Session](Screenshots/Session.png)

-# Warning: This theme is currently in beta.
+# This theme is now pushed to stable.
 We still have a lot of work to do: more icons to add, bugs to squash and many tweaks.
 Please let us know what you think or if you find a bug!

 We are all ears :)